umaar/video-everyday/readme.md

 # todo

 - Doocument the process of stitching together consolidated media + burning in subtitles (and resize to fit)
-- If `MP4Box` fails, use ffmpeg instead for shorter segments
+- If `MP4Box` fails, use ffmpeg instead for shorter segments. _Edit_: Should I Use FFMPEG regardless?
+MP4Box is not very accurate.
+Need to benchmark the overall times
 - Add support for a Job Queue, stored in the DB, which can sequentially process videos even after the web server has started up
     + Provide a /jobs page which shows pending/in-progress/completed jobs
 - allow selecting multiple videos/images for a given day (shift + click?) and have them either condensed into a 1-2 second timeframe, or just allow each of them to occupy the usual time amount